ProlificsPanther/DockerPanther/README.md

 ![](docker.PNG)

-Host Path: Path containing your Panther license file Container Path:Must be set to  /Apps/ProlificsContainer/prlstdwb553.07/licenses
+Host Path: Path of license folder on host  machine Container Path:Must be set to  /Apps/ProlificsContainer/prlstdwb553.07/licenses

 Step-5: Click  on Run button and your Panther Container will create and start.
 It will appear in the Container section.